 - Tendency to think in words rather than images.

-If you prefer to sleep on the left side of the bed, consider if these traits apply to you and whether you feel they influence where you feel most comfortable sleeping.
+If you prefer to sleep on the left side of the bed, consider whether these traits apply to you and whether they influence where you feel most comfortable sleeping.

 Depending on the line of work in question, this could make sense based on beliefs surrounding those with a dominant right-sided brain.
 Traits associated with right-brained individuals include: